Guide To Making Birth Injury Claims

-If an injury has been caused due to negligence it may have led to life altering changes to your or your child and therefore you should be entitled to compensation for this.
+If an injury has been caused due to negligence it may have led to life-altering changes to you or your child and therefore you should be entitled to compensation for this.
 As a bare minimum you can be compensated for the period of time you were left in pain and suffering, however if the injuries are long lasting our NHS Negligence Solicitors can help you claim compensation for the following:

 - Loss of earnings